bpleines/magic_card_price_visualizer/README.md

-# Data Visualization Project
+# Magic: the Gathering Rare Price Visualizer

-This repo contains code used for a data visualization project featuring D3.
+This repo contains code used to visualize the price of magic rares by set, color, and year.
+Data is gathered from scryfall on a best-effort basis.

 ## Quick Start